versatile Shear Wall Analysis method lends greater design flexibility

 This calculator is an Excel-based tool for professional designers that uses FTAO methodology to calculate maximum hold-down force for uplift resistance, the required horizontal strap force for the tension straps above and below openings, the maximum shear force to determine sheathing attachment, and the maximum deflection of the wall system.
 The calculator includes worksheets for shear walls with one, two, and three openings and a design example.

-Value Engineering with Force Transfer Around Openings Shear Wall Analysis
+Case Study: Value Engineering with Force Transfer Around Openings Shear Wall Analysis

 How switching to wood framing made a California apartment complex pencil out